 The Last Word In Business

-That's the business news on MORNING EDITION from NPR News.
-I'm Steve Inskeep.
+And that's the business news on MORNING EDITION, from NPR News.
+I'm Renee Montagne.

 DAVID GREENE, HOST:

 And I'm David Greene.

 (SOUNDBITE OF "HAPPY DAYS" THEME SONG) Transcript provided by NPR, Copyright National Public Radio.